2020 has been a catastrophic year filled with difficulties of every kind, but somehow I’ve managed to weather the wild ride and come out ahead.

 Eventually, around May, I came across Song of Iron by Joe Winter, a solo dev, and I noticed that a lot of his YouTube videos had stock music.
 The art style was beautiful—a dark and brutal 3D atmosphere—so I knew immediately that it was in my wheelhouse.
-I was immediately inspired and a demo track practically poured out of me and into my DAW.
+I was inspired and a demo track practically poured out of me and into my DAW.
 Then, with a track in hand, I joined the Song of Iron Discord and sent it Joe’s way.

 A few days later he got back to me with undoubtedly the biggest “yes” of my game composing career—Joe loved the track!

 Suddenly it felt as though I had my first major game project.
-Not a green game developer building his first game, but someone who had over a decade of experience in the industry on games like Big Buck Hunter and Halo 5.
+Not a green game developer building his first project, but someone who had over a decade of experience in the industry on games like Big Buck Hunter and Halo 5.
 Not someone who had a solid game without a following, but a game that already amassed thousands of followers across social media, soared to the front page of Reddit twice, and had earned a partnership with ID@Xbox.
-To be honest, it’s still surreal even as I type it seven months later.
+To be honest, it’s still surreal even as I type it months later.
 It all happened so quickly.

 But that wasn’t all.

 A few days after I sent the demo track, Joe told me the game would be featured in the Xbox Summer Games Showcase.
 Then, in December, it would be part of the Game Awards Festival.
 I feel like I’ve struck gold (iron?) with this project.
 Only a few short months beforehand I was wondering when I would finally get my break as a composer after years of grinding for just a chance.
 All of a sudden I landed the project I had always dreamt of.